Top Five Free Summer Attractions in Norfolk

 4 August 2019

-But best of all, there’s plenty to see and do in the county that won’t cost you a single penny, so here are five of the best things to do this summer in Norfolk that are completely free of charge.
+But best of all, there’s plenty to see and do in the county that won’t cost you a single penny.
+So here are five summer attractions you can enjoy while staying at our Norfolk holiday park, that are completely free of charge.

-Norwich is home to one of the country’s most beautiful cathedrals and is one of the best examples of Romanesque architecture in the UK.
+Norwich is home to one of the country’s most beautiful cathedrals.
+It is one of the best examples of Romanesque architecture in the UK.

 It’s also the most complete Norman cathedral in England and is also home to one of the largest cloisters in the country as well as one of the tallest spires too.